 What to do after making your multiboot USB?

-So, this was the method create multiboot USB flash drive which allows you to choose between multiple operating systems at a time.
+So, this was the method to create a multiboot USB flash drive that allows you to choose between multiple operating systems at a time.
 Use the method to put a 32-bit and 64-bit version of the same OS in one bootable media.
+We’d highly recommend you use Ventoy as the process using the same is way easier than the WinSetupFromUSB.
+Keep the latter as a backup.

 If you have something to add, tell us in the comments below.